marceloamor/timetable_sync_tool/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a pull request.

-## License

-[License information to be added]